manticoresoftware/manticoresearch/docs/replication.rst

 ===========

 .. note::
-  Replication is available only in  :ref:`rt_mode` operation and supported only on Linux platforms.
+  Replication is available only in :ref:`rt_mode` and is supported only on Linux platforms.

 Manticore search daemon can replicate a write transaction (``INSERT``, ``REPLACE``, ``DELETE``, ``TRUNCATE``, ``UPDATE``, etc) in an index to other nodes in the cluster.